Montel Jackson: Ultimate Fighting Championship

 Jackson was scheduled to face Danaa Batgerel on September 18, 2021, at UFC Fight Night 192.
 However, Batgerel was pulled from the event due to visa issues and he was replaced by JP Buys.
 Jackson won the fight by unanimous decision, setting the record for the most knockdowns in a bout in UFC Bantamweight history with four.

 Jackson was scheduled to face Danaa Batgerel on March 26, 2022, at UFC Fight Night 205.
 However, Jackson had to pull out of the bout and was replaced by Chris Gutiérrez.

 Jackson faced Julio Arce on November 12, 2022, at UFC 281.
 He won the fight via unanimous decision.

 Jackson faced Rani Yahya on April 22, 2023, at UFC Fight Night 222.
 He won the fight via knockout in the first round.
 This performance earned Jackson his first Performance Of The Night award.

 Jackson was scheduled to face Chris Gutiérrez on October 7, 2023, at UFC Fight Night 229.
 However, Jackson withdrew from the bout for undisclosed reasons, and was replaced by Alateng Heili on four days notice.

 Jackson was scheduled to face Said Nurmagomedov on June 22, 2024 at UFC on ABC 6.
 However, Nurmagomedov withdrew from the bout for unknown reasons and was replaced by Farid Basharat.
 The next month, it was reported that Basharat was unable to compete due to an injury, so the bout was scrapped.

 Jackson faced Da'Mon Blackshear on July 13, 2024 at UFC on ESPN 59.
 He won the fight by knockout eighteen seconds into the first round.
 This fight earned him another Performance of the Night award.

 Jackson faced Daniel Marcos on May 3, 2025 at UFC on ESPN 67.
 He won the fight by unanimous decision.

 Jackson faced Deiveson Figueiredo on October 11, 2025, at UFC Fight Night 261.
 He lost the fight by split decision.

+Jackson faced Raoni Barcelos on April 25, 2026 at UFC Fight Night 274.
+He lost the fight via split decision.
+9 out of 10 media outlets scored the bout for Barcelos.

+Jackson faced Ricky Simón in a rematch on September 26, 2026 at UFC Fight Night 289.
+He won the fight by technical knockout in the second round.